Aug. 21, 2025 - Freedomain Radio - Stefan Molyneux

 Right.

-You know, ideas can be these weird growths in our head and we need other people to sand them down sometimes to keep us grounded, so to speak.
+You know, ideas can be these weird growths in our head, and we need other people to sand them down sometimes to keep us grounded, so to speak.

-And, and, and that social feedback was obstructed with my family.
+And that social feedback was obstructed with my family.

 They, when this stuff started happening, they wouldn't directly interact with me.

-Sorry, but oh, the delusions?
+Sorry, which, oh, the delusions?

 Yeah, the delusions or issues, me having issues like, oh, what's going on with him?